Home / B.Ed / M.Ed / DELED Notes / Childhood and Growing up B.Ed Notes in English / Kohlberg’s Theory of Moral Development B.Ed Notes

 Stage 3: In the early years of the second level of moral development, the child’s moral judgment is based on the desire to gain the approval of others and avoid being declared a good boy or good girl.
 For this purpose, he starts examining the intentions and likes and dislikes of others so that he can act accordingly.

-Also Read: Fundamentals of Growth & Development B.Ed Notes
+Also Read: Piaget’s Theory of Moral Development B.Ed Notes

 Stage 4: In the years following the traditional morality level, children’s moral judgment is governed by tradition as well as by the law and customs of the social system.